 There are 48 million and growing renter households in the United States, and 41% of SFR rentals are owned by individuals (Source: NAR).
 The demand for rental homes as well as the appeal to own and operate one is apparent.
 In this guide, we are going to take a look at what the buy and hold real estate strategy entails, how to determine if it is the right strategy for you, and how to get started.

-What is buy & hold real estate?
+What is the buy and hold real estate strategy?

 Appreciation over time often is a key part of this strategy, as many investors sell their properties years later for a much larger amount than the purchase price.
 Others will pull cash from their rentals to build a large portfolio of properties.